btraas/OpenBAT/Readme.md

 **Imported from BAT 4.1 (Classic) but untested:**

 - Cultural Diversity 1.1 by Chugginator (Optimized by Avain.)
-•Cultural Citystyles 0.99 by GeoModder (Optimized by Avain.)
+- Cultural Citystyles 0.99 by GeoModder (Optimized by Avain.)
-•Actual Quotes - Better Diplomacy Text by Willowmound •Better Flags & Buttons by KingKongTR
+- Actual Quotes - Better Diplomacy Text by Willowmound
+- Better Flags & Buttons by KingKongTR
-•Improved Graphics Leaderheads by Chuginator
+- Improved Graphics Leaderheads by Chuginator
-•Advanced Combat Odds by Piece of Mind
+- Advanced Combat Odds by Piece of Mind
-•Events with Images Mod by asioasioasio, Renegade Chicken and EmperorFool.
+- Events with Images Mod by asioasioasio, Renegade Chicken and EmperorFool.
 Images by Arian.
-•Female Unit Graphics (Great People, CEO's and Missionaries) by SaibotLieh.
+- Female Unit Graphics (Great People, CEO's and Missionaries) by SaibotLieh.
 Code by Lemon and EF.
-•Lemon's Movie Mod by Lemon Merchant, with slices, dices, and interpolations of music from Cybrxkhan's Diplomacy Music Packs.
+- Lemon's Movie Mod by Lemon Merchant, with slices, dices, and interpolations of music from Cybrxkhan's Diplomacy Music Packs.
 Used with his gracious permission.
 	A note about the movie mod:
 	These are little movies for the Shrines and National Wonders.
 The available ones for download were very good, but so darn long, and I felt that they broke the flow of the game.
 I created new ones with an individual length of 15 seconds each, with new music, so that they would be a little less obtrusive.
 The music has also had the volume leveled out so that it's closer to the volume levels in the game.

-•OrionVeteran and Roamty's Great Person Mod (Bare Bones).
+- OrionVeteran and Roamty's Great Person Mod (Bare Bones).
 The pictures pack will be a separately available download.
-•Era Movies by Lemon Merchant.
+- Era Movies by Lemon Merchant.
-•Lemon's Spy Mod by Lemon Merchant.
+- Lemon's Spy Mod by Lemon Merchant.
 A selectable option to have spies return to the nearest city, rather than the capital.
 NOTE THAT THIS DOES ALTER GAMEPLAY.
 THAT'S WHY IT'S AN OPTION!!
-•Peakblend mountain textures, icepack textures, and new crops by Kissa •Water Mod 2.0 by Nitram15, with blue water textures.
+- Peakblend mountain textures, icepack textures, and new crops by Kissa
+- Water Mod 2.0 by Nitram15, with blue water textures.
 With files from cool3a2.
-•New aspect ratio load screens by Lemon Merchant.
+- New aspect ratio load screens by Lemon Merchant.
 The load screens now render better on widescreen monitors.
 (I can't do anything about the Baba Yetu screen,  unfortunately).
-•Messages Mod from The_J.
+- Messages Mod from The_J.
 Displays messages when wonders are captured or destroyed.

 **To be added:**